THE GONZALES CANTATA FREQUENTLY ASKED QUESTIONS

 Why reverse genders?

 When composer Melissa Dunphy began researching the hearings, she was shocked to discover that only one person on the 19-member Senate Judiciary Committee was a woman.
 Being an ardent feminist, she decided to highlight this imbalance by setting the Gonzales Cantata for a mostly female choir and reversing the genders of the soloists.
-For the Fringe Festival performance, the multicultural cast of 30 has been gleaned from area universities, so the words of these mostly older white men will be heard by the audience from the mouths of beautiful young women of many colors – the most under-represented demographic in American politics.
+For the Fringe Festival performance, the multicultural cast of 30 has been gleaned from area universities, so the words of these mostly older white men will be heard by the audience from the mouths of diverse young women – the most under-represented demographic in American politics.

 How political is this show?
 Will I hate it if I’m a Republican?